What is defensive driving?

 - Pass with care.
 If you need to pass another driver, make sure there's enough space so you don't cut them off or get too close to another vehicle.
 A common rule of thumb is to wait three seconds to merge in front of a car you've passed.

-What are the benefits of defensive driving?
+What is an example of defensive driving?

 On the other hand, defensive drivers are often rewarded for their safe driving habits.
 Drivers who take defensive driving classes or have a clean driving record may even qualify for car insurance discounts.